allianz/ng-aquila/DEVELOPER.md

 3) Develop your component
 4) Add exports of all symbols that should be used by the consumer to the entry file
-5) Add an import for your component module into `projects/ng-aquila/documentation/examples/examples-shared.module.ts`.
-This way the module is available in the documentation and the component can be used in any example.
+5) Create a new examples module for the component as described in [Adding code examples](#adding-code-examples).

 ## Component documentation
 The documentation of a component is done via markdown.
 We implemented a CLI tool `ngx-docs-cli` that transforms these files to HTML, adds any referenced example files and automatically parses the typescript code to generate the API tables.